Infrared Anomalous Dimensions at Three-Loop in the SM from Conserved Currents: Model and UV-Renormalization

 As mentioned above, since we set $M\to0$ in the propagator decomposition, we also need to renormalize the mass parameter $M$ for the different fields to be able to cancel all subdivergences at the two-loop level.
 We find the following one counterterms for $M^2$, where $\epsilon$ is defined via $d=4-2\epsilon$,

 corresponding to the Lagrangian terms

+The appearing couplings are defined in \eqref{eq:lag_toy_SM}, $Y_i$ are the $\rm U(1)$ hypercharges and $C_{A,i}$ and $C_{F,i}$ are the Casimirs of the respective gauge groups.
 Note that a mass term correction must only be performed for the bosons in the theory.
 For the gauge bosons, these terms violate the gauge symmetries.
 However, this is irrelevant, as they only need to cancel unphysical subdivergences.